 As much as possible, edit the visual elements in your infographic to make sure everything fits.
 Do this with Photoshop or an online editing tool like Canva.
 You can also use the built-in image editors in free infographic builders.

 Lead capture elements can be added outside the infographic itself, like a CTA in the accompanying blog content or on a floating sidebar.
-This can be done with social sharing button tools like the SumoMe Share App.
+This can be done with social sharing button tools.
 Another strategy is to add a “Pin-It” button, which allows users to easily share and spread your infographic on Pinterest.

 6. Mobile Friendliness